valmassoi/lunch-n-learn-front-end-16/README.md

 I use [AirBnB's style guide](https://github.com/airbnb/javascript) (code style - not to be confused with UI design) with some tweaks
 Install globally: `npm install -g eslint`
 Starter conf: [.eslintrc.js](https://github.com/valmassoi/lunch-n-learn-front-end-16/blob/master/.eslintrc.js)
 See plugins located in [package.json](https://github.com/valmassoi/lunch-n-learn-front-end-16/blob/master/package.json) devDependencies
-Command line can auto fix some errors
+CL command can auto fix some errors

 ## Webpack
 Bundle, Minify, and Uglify
-Plugins:
+Plugins: ..
-Live-Reload:
+Live-Reload: webpack-dev-server
 You can even go to {{ip_address}}:{{port}} on your phone and it live reloads too.
 I have found live reload to be very beneficial to find bugs as they are written.
 If you like this, you can have the `Node.js` backend live reload too using `nodemon`
 Different settings for dev and prod